Recently I have been watching

 out one or two other problems.
 However, an estate agent is not there to give

-Another problem when buying a property in Bulgaria issue is that very often estate agents will not cover the whole of Bulgaria, but
+Another problem when buying a property in Bulgaria is that very often estate agents will not cover the whole of Bulgaria, but

 only a fairly small area.